SwapnilH09/SwapnilH09/README.md

 - 👋 Hi, I’m Swapnil, @SwapnilH09
-- 👀 I’m skilled at programming using Python, SQL and Bash Scripting.
+- 👀 skilled at programming in Python, SQL and Bash Scripting.
-- I am interested in leveraging the power of machines to solve tasks which require near-human level intelligence.
-So, I am consistent in working on pet projects using Machine learning, Computer Vision, NLP, Data Analytics and ETL.
+- currently working on creating Data-pipelines and backend applications for a budding startup working on B2B SaaS solutions.
-- I’m currently learning HOW to LEVERAGE CLOUD RESOURCES(currently using AWS) for training and deployment of my machine learning projects.
+- interested to work on technologies like - backend applications in Python, SQL, Cloud-based applications (GCP, AWS)
-- I’m looking to collaborate on ---- I am interested in Application of ML Algorithms and novel vectorizations of data for Data Science projects.
+- other than my above interests, I am also working on creating Analytics-pipelines and machine-learning based prediction models.
 - I post answers consistently on stack overflow, check me out at https://stackoverflow.com/users/8595790/hansrajswapnil
 - 📫 How to reach me - DM me @ hansrajswapnil@outlook.com or swapnil.raj@iiitg.ac.in